 “What!”, I hear you say.
 “Are you crazy?”
 Not at all – just look at the numbers.

-I’ve lost count of the number of small businesses who come to us thinking they have to be on social media because that’s what they’ve read.
-They spend time posting updates (or paying others to do it) without seeing a tangible result.
+I’ve lost count of the number of small businesses who come to us thinking they have to be on social media because that’s what such-and-such marketing article told them they need to do.
+What happens?
+They waste time posting updates (or paying others to do it) without seeing a tangible result.
 The only reason to deploy any marketing tactic should be to generate sales.
 Compare the time and cost of any sales directly attributable to social media with sales generated from other marketing initiatives – the results speak for themselves.

-But I’m not saying that social isn’t important.
-Yes, brands can indeed extract value from social channels.
+Please don’t think I’m against social media, because I’m not.
+I don’t mean to imply that social isn’t important for businesses.
+Yes, brands can extract immense value from social channels.
 But the commercial return for businesses on social is nowhere near as much as you’ve been told.
 What I’m saying is that spending an hour every day simply posting website links isn’t going to bring home the bacon – no matter what anyone says.

 The only way to generate regular and consistent sales leads for businesses using social media channels is via ADVERTISING.
 Yes, good old-fashioned ads.
-If you’ve got a marketing budget of $500/month and need to generate sales fast, the best bang for your buck isn’t by Tweeting for all you’re worth, Snapchatting until your fingers bleed, or Instagramming 27 times a day.
-The best sales ROI you can get for that amount of money is spending it on Facebook or Google ads – no question.
+If you’ve got a small business marketing budget of $500/month and need to generate sales fast, the best bang for your buck isn’t by Tweeting for all you’re worth, Snapchatting until your fingers bleed, or Instagramming 27 times a day.
+The best (digital) sales ROI you can get for that amount of money is spending it on Facebook/Instagram/Google ads – no question.

 Your Marketing Should Be About Knowing Your Audience